Spirit vs Frontier 2026

 When both operated, an identical route with identical add-ons put Spirit and Frontier fares typically within $10 to $20 of each other.
 Frontier often advertised a slightly lower starting fare.
 With Spirit gone, the real price comparison for ex-Spirit flyers is Frontier against Allegiant or Breeze on the specific route, since those vary widely by market.

-The bundle test: Frontier sells bundled fares (“The Works”) that include carry-on, seat selection, and priority boarding.
-On most routes, the bundle is a better deal than adding each item à la carte.
+The bundle test: Frontier’s New Frontier bundles (Economy, Premium, and Business) roll in a carry-on, seat selection, and, on Premium and up, priority boarding.
+On most routes, a bundle is a better deal than adding each item à la carte.
 If you need a carry-on, always check the bundle price before adding the carry-on fee separately.

 The gate fee trap: never bring a carry-on to a Frontier gate without pre-paying.
 Frontier charges $99+ for gate carry-on fees, which is almost always more than the sticker fare was.
 This is the single biggest avoidable cost on the airline.